karlfreeman/middleman-sync/README.md

 # Middleman Sync

-Synchronise your Middleman build to S3 and more
+Synchronise your Middleman build to S3 and more using AssetSync

 Middleman Sync is post build hook and cli for Middleman to allow you to use [Asset Sync](https://raw.github.com/rumblelabs/asset_sync) for your static build deployments.